h501-at-iui/week-template/README.md

-# week-template
+# Week 0

-> This is a **TEMPLATE** repository for a weekly content including the lab and coding exercises.

-This week's lab is meant to give you a very basic introduction to the Python coding environment.
+This week is meant to give you a very basic introduction to ...
 In particular, we will focus on the following:

-- JupyterLab and Markdown
+- XXX
-- Variables and Data Types
-- Operators and Logic
+- XXX
-- Packages, Modules, and Objects

 ## setup